Gonos Yotas: Early life

-He was born in the village of Plugar in 1880, a village near Giannitsa.
+Georgios Yiotas was born in the village of Plugar in 1880, a village near Giannitsa.
+He was a Slavophone, only learning Greek in his early to mid-twenties.
 His father, Vasileios Yiotas was from the village of Kadinovo (now Galatades) and had been a member of a local Greek committee.
 From a young age, he worked with his father and his brother Konstantinos Yiotas (also a future Makedonomachos) in the fields of the Agios Loukas Monastery just off the Lake of Giannitsa.
 It was there that he learned to operate a firearm as his father was an armed guard.

-He was first cousin to Bulgarian IMRO band leader Apostol Petkov, who became known as the "Sun of Yenice-i Vardar."
+He was first cousins with Apostol Petkov, a Bulgarian IMRO leader, who became known as the "Sun of Yenice-i Vardar."

 Early Armed Action

 Gonos Yiotas had been involved with the IMRO in the band of his cousin, Apostol Petkov from 1900 to 1904, with whom he participated in the Ilinden Uprising and experienced several skirmishes against Ottoman troops.

-However, he and his mother were Greek Patriarchists, which led him to harbour sympathies for the Greek cause.
-When the IMRO organized the public stoning of the Metropolitan of Vodena, he would come to question his future with the organization.
-A rift began to form between himself and the IMRO which would further widen following an altercation in the village of Agios Loukas.
+However, when the IMRO organized the public stoning of the Metropolitan of Vodena, he would come to question his future with the organization.
+Furthermore, he and his family were Greek Patriarchists, and as the Greeks began to organize their own struggle, he felt compelled to join.
+With one foot already out of the door, the rift between himself and the IMRO would further widen following an altercation in the village of Agios Loukas.

 The altercation occurred when three armed Komitadjis had entered the church where Gonos Yiotas was attending Sunday liturgy and demanded that the priest be replaced with one loyal to the Exarchate.
 Gonos had also been armed, and following a heated exchange, the Komitadjis agreed to leave.